APTrust/registry/notes.md

 Other tables with duplicate columns include work_items (object_identifier and generic_file_identifier).

+## Foreign Keys

+Many tables do not include properly-defined foreign key constraints.
+The premis_events table is an example.
+Its intel obj id and generic file id columns should be proper foreign keys to the related tables.

 ## Counts

 We require count queries in a number of places such as for API results and paged web results.
 Count queries are notoriously slow in Postgres because the MVCC implementation needs to run a table scan to check row visibility.